hapax/hapax.github.io/assets/psychology-time.md

 ## No time like the present

-First, let's discuss some important properties of time, and see why (in my view) they more or less rule out presentism.
+I'll recap some properties of time, before defining (and arguing against) presentism.
+This will leave us with some explaining to do!

 #### Simultaneity and causal order